 Bio

-Daniel G. Hill was born in 1956 in Providence, R.I.
-He lives and works in New York City.
-He is an Adjunct Lecturer at the Parson School of Design where he has taught since 1995 and from 2001 to 2021 served as Assistant Professor of Fine Arts.
-From 2013 to 2018, he served as President of American Abstract Artists and currently serves as its Secretary.
-Hill is a multi-disciplinary artist who has worked in sculpture, installation, painting, photography and digital media.
-He has exhibited in the U.S. for over 40 years and, more recently, in Europe, Asia, Australia, and Central America.
-His work is held in the collections of the Metropolitan Museum of Art; MoMA Library Special Collection; New York Public Library; Phillips Collection; Cleveland Museum of Art; Whitney Museum of American Art, The Frances Mulhall Achilles Library; Yale University Art Gallery; US Embassy, Beijing Embassy Annex, US Department of State; Arkansas Art Center; and in several corporate and private collections.
-He is the recipient of a fellowship in painting from the National Endowment for the Arts and was awarded two year-long residencies at PS122 in New York City.
-He received an A.B., Magna Cum Laude, from Brown University and an M.F.A. from Hunter College, C.U.N.Y.
+Hill’s work is held in the collections of the Stiftung Konzeptuelle Kunst; Stichting EST art foundation; Metropolitan Museum of Art; MoMA Library Special Collection; New York Public Library; Phillips Collection; Cleveland Museum of Art; Whitney Museum of American Art, The Frances Mulhall Achilles Library; Yale University Art Gallery; US Embassy, Beijing Embassy Annex, US Department of State; and the Arkansas Art Center.
+He is the recipient of a fellowship in painting from the National Endowment for the Arts and has been awarded three year-long residencies at PS122 in New York City.
+He earned an AB from Brown University and an MFA from Hunter College, CUNY.